denoland/fresh/README.md

 > :warning: DO NOT USE.
-THIS DOES NOT WORK, and is just a POC for JIT JS
+WHILE CERTAIN FEATURES MIGHT BE WORKING, MANY THINGS ARE
-> bundling.
+> STILL SUBJECT TO CHANGE AT ANY TIME.

 # fresh